 Small businesses must compete for attention both locally and online, so it’s important to optimize your small business website to rank well in search results and also to generate revenue.
 Positioning your website is as just as important as the location of your store.
-Your website should identify your business as part of the local community.

 Optimizing your website is important for both search engines and end users because local search results are based on information in the user query.
 When each page of your website is correctly optimized, the content creates value that is ranked by search engines and helps your site rise in search results.

 There are many different methods to drive local traffic to your website, and to your store.
 You can use a combination of options below, or even use them all.